Basic Representations of Genus Zero Nonabelian Hodge Spaces: Basic representations for Painlev e moduli spaces

-The standard rank 2 Painlevé I Lax representation has a single irregular singularity, at infinity, given by a pole of order 4, but such that the leading term is nilpotent, which leads to a Turritin-Levelt normal form having a single twisted Stokes circle of slope $5/2$.
+The standard rank~2 Painlev\'e I Lax representation has a single irregular singularity given by a pole of order~4, but such that the leading term is nilpotent, which leads to a Turritin--Levelt normal form having a single twisted Stokes circle of slope~$5/2$.